Wharton Mailing Lists

 - An active PennKey account

-Mailing lists can be open to anyone, or restricted to just the organization.
+Mailing lists are lists of email addresses, usually created around a central theme or purpose.
+Wharton mailing lists can be open to anyone, or restricted to the members of the list.
 Lists can also be set up so that only certain people can send to that list.

-All Wharton mailing lists use the same list application used by the University.
-You can visit this application by navigating to https://apps.wharton.upenn.edu/mailinglist/.
+Wharton mailing lists do not use the same list application used by the University of Pennsylvania.
+The two separate applications are:

-You can view the lists you are already on, subscribe to new lists, or unsubscribe.
-List owners can easily add other administrators or moderators, change owners and manage list subscribers.
+List owners can easily add administrators or moderators, change owners and manage the list's subscribers.

 Individual Subscriptions